PragnaDiwan/selenium_project/README.md

 Use of Action class with example

-how to find broken link in website
+How to find broken link in website

-how to search,book and payment for bus with flow and script
+How to search,book and payment for bus with flow and script

-how to open 130 website in diffrent tab open and one by one close and give report whether it is working or not.
+How to open 130 website in diffrent tab open and one by one close and give report whether it is working or not.

-how to use capturescreenshot in selenium with java
+How to use capturescreenshot in selenium with java

-database test demo in selenium
+Database test demo in selenium

-data diven testing in selenium
+Data diven testing in selenium

-extent report
+Extent report

-google search page script
+Google search page script

-gmail login and mail sent script
+Gmail login and mail sent script

-page object model demo
+Page object model demo

-read and write excel in selenium
+Read and write excel in selenium

-recharge module script
+Recharge module script

-flight module script.
+Flight module script.